 A training course on digital data collection was conducted in April 2018 in Stuttgart for FAKT associated consultants.
 Inputs on various tools and experiences were followed by working group discussions of specific cases.

 An advanced training course on Sustainable Development Goals was conducted in January 2018 for FAKT associated consultants.
 Inputs by experts on the SDGs and on SDG monitoring were followed by discussions on how to implement the SDGs in various fields of consultancies.

 A day’s exchange of consultants on “qualitative indicators”, its varying definitions and practice took place in October 2017 for FAKT associated consultants.

 Informal apprenticeship, long considered as inferior by policy makers, is still the most common form for acquisition of vocational skills in developing countries.

 The culture section of DeGEval, the German-language evaluation society, invited for a day in April 2017 on professionalization in evaluation through systemic perspectives.

-An advanced training course on Systemic Issues and Appreciative Inquiry took place in April 2017.
+An advanced training course on Systemic Issues and Appreciative Inquiry took place in April 2017 for FAKT associated consultants.